Dysous/MiniFTPServer-BasicBashScript/README.md

 <img width="1552" height="825" alt="image" src="https://github.com/user-attachments/assets/dcbfca0c-7181-47d1-ae32-938f2937e520" />

 ## Download Someone Else's Hello.txt!
 So, if you are on Baylor Wifi this part will not work for you...
+HOWEVER it will work on devices on the same mobile hotspot!

-But this is what makes the project like a localized FTP server, assuming another person knows your IP address and the name of the file they want to get.
+This is what makes the project like a local network FTP server, assuming another person knows your IP address and the name of the file they want to get.

-You may be able to get it to work across devices on the same mobile hotspot.
-Change VM settings in Virtual Box, I suggest using the Bridged Adapter as that is the easiest.
+**Change VM settings in Virtual Box, I suggest using the Bridged Adapter as that is the easiest.**
+Close VM
+Close VM
+VirtualBox > Select the VM you want to use > Settings > Network > Adapter 1 > Change "Attached To" (Bridged Adapter)

+*You should be able to leave the name of adapter the same*

 Options:
 1. Port Forwarding (Set a new rule with the following)